ARCHER-CSE/2019-12-09-epcc-hpcshell/index.md

 <h2>Registration</h2>
 <p>Please use the <a href="https://events.prace-ri.eu/event/924/">PRACE ARCHER course registration form</a> to sign up for the workshop.</p>

+<p>This course is part-funded by the PRACE project and is free to all.</a>

 <hr/>

 <h2 id="general">General Information</h2>